ajhager/catcus/README.md

 * All js builtins: true, false, null, undefined, NaN, etc.
 * UTF8 identifiers with the same rules as js.
 * Simple array support.
+* JS interop: `Date` returns the current date as a string, etc.
 * `{ dup * }` to define an anonymous function.
 * `: duuup dup dup ;` to define a function named duuup.
 * `:: Point x y ;` to define a constructor function with those fields.